fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Compute/v2.3.0/Set-AzureRmVmssOsProfile.md

 ### -Listener
 Specifies the Windows Remote Management (WinRM) listeners.
-This enables remote Windows PowerShell â€š ‚Â®.
+This enables remote Windows PowerShell.
 You can use the Add-AzureRmVmssWinRMListener cmdlet to create the listener.

 ```yaml